robotclass/magpi-issue10-texts/04-remote-controlled-robot-cam-part2.md

 WebIOPi object.
 You can use w() to short the webiopi() call.

-It’s now time to start the server and enjoy the interface.
+ItвЂ™s now time to start the server and enjoy the interface.
 Open a terminal in the folder you created Python and HTML files and execute the
 script: